gusaaaaa/SupernovaController/README.md

     * Supernova initialization in I3C target mode.
     * Command to change its configuration after its initialization.
     * Write and Read commands to modify the memory via USB.
+    * I3C Write and Read transfers of up to 1024 bytes.
     * Notifications that indicate the end of a transfer (that involves the Supernova) detection.

 ### Basic I3C Communication